The 15 best movie bully takedowns

 12. Beauty and the Beast (1991)

-While most Disney villains are far too dastardly (or just plain evil) to be considered bullies, there is something so petulant and so immature about Gaston in the original animated classic, he more than deserves space on this list.
+While most Disney villains are far too dastardly (or just plain evil) to be considered bullies, there is something so petulant and immature about Gaston in Beauty and the Beast, he more than deserves space on this list.
 His ego knows no bounds, even until the very end — just like any true bully.

 11. The Amazing Spider-Man (2012)

-The rivalry between Peter Parker and Flash Thompson (who eventually becomes uber-bully Venom) has been well documented and even reinvented in the various cinematic iterations of Spider-Man, but watching Peter (here played by Andrew Garfield) use his arachnid abilities to one-up this jock remains just as satisfying now as it did the first time.
+The rivalry between Peter Parker and Flash Thompson (who eventually becomes uber-bully Venom in the comics) has been well-documented and even reinvented in the various cinematic iterations of Spider-Man, but watching Peter (here played by Andrew Garfield) use his arachnid abilities to one-up this jock (Chris Zylka) remains just as satisfying now as it was the first time.

 10. Pretty in Pink (1986)